Michigan State basketball rips off huge run in 2nd half to shed Rutgers, 73-55

 Tyson Walker scored 13 points with four assists, combining with Jaden Akins (nine points, four rebounds) and Tre Holloman (nine points, six assists) for nine of the Spartans’ 12 3-pointers.
 MSU shot 45.5% from the field.

-Once things were settled, and with his team leading by 18, MSU coach Tom Izzo put his son, Steven, into the game for the final 54.3 seconds.
-The senior guard scored his first basket of his five-year college career, driving and hitting a high-arcing layup through a foul by Rutgers’ Austin Williams.
-He got a big hug from his dad before making the free throw for the Spartans’ final points with 33.8 seconds left.

-Holloman handed the ball to Steven as time ran out.
-Tom Izzo carried the ball to the locker room with tears in his eyes.
+"We just gotta get more gritty" Holloman said.
+"I think we're getting there.
+But we just need it even more."

 Aundre Hyatt had 14 points before fouling out, and Mawot Mag added 12 points for the Scarlet Knights.
-MSU held Cliff Omoruyi to just four points and eight rebounds while battling foul trouble all day.
+MSU held Cliff Omoruyi to just four points and eight rebounds as he battled foul trouble all day.

 The Spartans host Minnesota on Thursday (6:30 p.m., FS1).